 Housing Market

-Student debt can significantly impact the housing market, as graduates may delay buying homes due to financial constraints.
+Student debt can significantly impact the housing market, as graduates may need more time to buy homes due to financial constraints.
 This delay decreases the demand for housing, negatively affecting property values and real estate markets.

 Moreover, high levels of student debt can result in lower homeownership rates among young adults.
 The inability to qualify for mortgages or afford down payments hinders individuals from entering the housing market, further exacerbating the issue.